Fly fishing Lower Sacramento River California

 Copyright 2016 James Marsh

-Lower Sacramento River Fishing Report – November 10, 2024 Good conditions continue to exist.
-The river is flowing near a normal level with clear water.
+Lower Sacramento River Fishing Report – December 15, 2024 The river is flowing near a normal level with clear water.
 Very good hatches are taking place.
-We received another good report from a customer fishing this past week.
-Hatchery steelhead are coming into the river and being caught in good numbers.
+Hatchery steelhead are coming into the river and being caught in good numbers as well as trout.

 Clarity: Mostly clear